Rasesh-Srivastava/WhatsApp-Clone/README.md

 - Auto Scroll on New Messages
 - One-to-One Chatting with Contacts only
 - Group Chatting
-- Text, Image, GIF, Audio(Recording), Video and Emoji Sharing
+- Text, Image, GIF, Audio(Recording), Video, Emoji and Sticker Sharing
 - Status Sharing
 - Status Visible to Contacts Only and Disappears after 24 hours
 - Seen Message (Double Blue Tick)
 - Replying to Messages
-- Video Calling
+- Video Calling using Agora

 ## Tech Stack